nih-cfde/use-case-library-build/library/USERSTORY-61.md

 ---
 input: List of applicable datasets and appropriate credentials
 output: Cloud workspace with raw datasets
-task: load data to workspace
+task: Load data to workspace
 ---